Psalmuel69/patroni-lab/README.md

 ## Known issues

-- `node3/patroni.yml` has its `restapi.connect_address` set to `patroni1:8008` instead of `patroni3:8008` — this looks like a copy-paste leftover and is worth fixing if you hit odd behavior with node 3's REST API being addressed correctly by peers.
+- `node3/patroni.yml` has its `restapi.connect_address` set to `patroni1:8008` instead of `patroni3:8008` — worth fixing if you hit odd behavior with node 3's REST API being addressed correctly by peers.

 ## License